📸 Image coming soon for Krapow Rice and Egg

 2. 2

-Heat half the olive oil in a non-stick wok over medium heat.
-Add minced garlic, shallots, and red chili, stir-frying until aromatic.
+While rice cooks, heat half of the olive oil in a wok over medium heat.
+Add tofu cubes and stir-fry until golden on all sides.
+Remove and set aside.

 3. 3